MicrosoftDocs/azure-docs/articles/automation/automation-sec-configure-azure-runas-account.md

         New-AzureRmAutomationConnection -ResourceGroupName $ResourceGroup -AutomationAccountName $AutomationAccountName -Name $ConnectionAssetName -ConnectionTypeName AzureServicePrincipal -ConnectionFieldValues $ConnectionFieldValues

 2. On your computer, start **Windows PowerShell** from the **Start** screen with elevated user rights.
-3. From the elevated PowerShell command-line shell, navigate to the folder which contains the script created in Step 1 and execute the script changing the values for parameters *–ResourceGroup*, *-AutomationAccountName*, *-ApplicationDisplayName*, *-SubscriptionId*, *-CertPlainPassword* , and *-GovCloud*.<br>
+3. From the elevated PowerShell command-line shell, navigate to the folder which contains the script created in Step 1 and execute the script changing the values for parameters *–ResourceGroup*, *-AutomationAccountName*, *-ApplicationDisplayName*, *-SubscriptionId*, *-CertPlainPassword* , and *-Environment*.<br>

    > [!NOTE]
    > You will be prompted to authenticate with Azure after you execute the script.
 You must log in with an account that is a member of the Subscription Admins role and co-admin of the subscription.